olatundeh/bamp-api-exercise/README.md

 * Test of and or consideration for testing
 * Self documentation

-Ergo, it is NOT a expected for canidates to deliver a full finished "product".
+Ergo, it is NOT expected for the candidates to deliver a fully finished "product".

+We recommend not spending more than 3 hours on the submission.

 ## Deliverables